EFWob/SI4735-1/examples/SI47XX_KITS/AliExpress/ATS-20/README.md

 - The display style while changing a parameter has changed.
 Not only the parameter name but also the changed value are displayed in inverted style.
 This change is especially noticeable if the BFO setting is changed this way.
 Here the BFO-line (and no longer the frequency of the VFO) will be inverted.
 The frequency will be inverted if changed by turing the rotary encoder.
 - If the rotary encoder breaks, the radio can now be operated by using buttons only (see [Encoder-Simulation-Mode (ESM)](#encoder-simulation-mode) below)).
 - The radio already starts the last station while the intro screen is still showing.

-- Of the changed functionality can be configured to your liking (even disabled alltogether), see [configuration](#configuration) below.
+The changed functionality can be configured to your liking (even disabled alltogether), see [configuration](#configuration) below.

 # Features